xma711/notebook/software_engineering/ansible/examples/01_ntp/README.md

 of course have to setup the public key in the container so that the host machine (and thus ansible) can access the container.

-in the book "Ansible for DevOps", the author uses centos in chapter 2, but in china it is quite inconvenient to download centos virtualbox image, so i use ubuntu docker image instead.
+In the book "Ansible for DevOps", the author uses centos in chapter 2, but in china it is quite inconvenient to download centos virtualbox image, so i use ubuntu docker image instead.

-use command line to ping
+Use command line to ping
 -------------------------------

-ansible -i ./hosts ubuntu_test -m ping -u root
+Ansible -i ./hosts ubuntu_test -m ping -u root
 (use the local inventotry file "hosts" instead. -m refers to the module)

 use playbook
 ------------------------------

-ansible-playbook -i ./hosts ./playbook.yml -u root
+Ansible-playbook -i ./hosts ./playbook.yml -u root
 (don't forget about the "-u root" to use the right ssh keys)